-In this article, we are going to see Functional Testing in detail.
+In this article, we are going to learn Functional Testing in detail.
+After you finished reading this blog post, you will learn the following.

 We know that every project has three important aspects such as Quality, Cost & Time.
 The objective of any project is to get a high-quality output while controlling the cost and the time required for completing the project.